Search for Important Questions

 1. Explain the democratic and humanitarian philosophy of social work.

-3. Highlight the components of social case work.
+2. Discuss the objectives and techniques of social case work.

 1. Evaluate political philosophy of Vivekanand.